Dear CEO/CFO/Administrator: Transitional Care Units (TCUs)

 - Be staffed by qualified staff dedicated to the TCU;

 - Serve patients who will benefit from active rehabilitation.
 (It is expected patients will actively participate in three hours or more of Occupational Therapy/Physical Therapy/Speech Therapy, every day, either three hours consecutively or in combination between rehabilitative sessions); and

 - Collect information and submit reports to the Department on an annual basis to demonstrate an overall decrease in length of stay; quantify the clinical benefits of the program for TCU residents and illustrate a synergistic relationship with long term care providers.

 Applications must address the configuration of the TCU.
 The Department will consider a range of bed size not to exceed 50; however the applicant must adhere to the following requirements:

-- Beds must be located at 1 geographic location; and
+- Beds must be located at a single geographic location; and

 - Locate all beds contiguously within a distinct unit/space within the hospital.

 As provided for under Section 2802-a, the Department is hereby soliciting applications from general hospitals to participate in the TCU Demonstration Program.
 Applicants shall complete relevant schedules of the Certificate of Need application, as indicated in attachments A and B. The Certificate of Need application can be found at www.health.ny.gov.
 Click on forms on the home page and then to Certificate of Need Application.

 - Attachment (A) lists the schedules of the full CON application Form that must be completed to apply for the demonstration program.

 - Attachment (B) includes additional instructions for Schedule 1B, 6, 8, 16A, 16B and 16C for the TCU applications.